tiktoketer/X-Argus-XLadon-XGorgon-MSSDK/README.md

-## Contact here 24/7 I use to answer fast, I can provide an api to test for free:
+## Contact here 24/7 I use to answer fast, I can provide an rapidapi to test for free:
 email: deere32@proton.me